What Is The Ideal Water Pressure?

 Low water pressure can sometimes be temporary.
 Have you noticed that sometimes your flow of water is completely fine and then all of a sudden it becomes weak?
 Well take a think about this or even test it out, does your water flow become weaker when someone is using another plumbing fixture at the same time?
 This could be anything from you having a shower while the dishwasher is on or flushing the toilet and then trying to wash your hands straight away.

 As there is only so much water your house can give out in one go when you try to use 2 systems at the same time, that one load of water is getting shared between them.
-However, if that is not the problem and your water pressure always seems to be low, there are a few things that it could be:
+However, if that is not the problem and your water pressure always seems low, there are a few things that it could be:

 If you notice that your water pressure is low in only a few of your fixtures, this could be why.
 Over time, fixtures will naturally become faulty due to a buildup of mineral deposits such as limescale or rust.